magnetikonline/docker-acestream-server/README.md

 $ ./run.sh
 ```

-Under Linux hosts the alternative [`run-tmpfs.sh`](run-tmpfs.sh) is recommended, mounting the server's cache directory into a [temporary based `tmpfs`](run-tmpfs.sh#L12) file system.
-This saves thrashing of the file system as stream contents is written to disk - which does not seem possible to disable via server configuration.
+For Linux hosts the alternative [`run-tmpfs.sh`](run-tmpfs.sh) is recommended, mounting the cache directory into a [temporary based `tmpfs`](run-tmpfs.sh#L12) file system.
+This saves thrashing of the file system as stream contents is written to disk - which does not seem possible to disable via server launch arguments.

 Server should now be running with the API endpoint available at `http://127.0.0.1:6878/`: